 January is National Glaucoma Awareness Month.
-Glaucoma is a major cause of blindness for people over the age of 60.
+Glaucoma is a leading cause of vision loss and blindness, especially for older adults and African Americans.
 It is an eye disease that typically causes vision loss by damage to the optic nerve.
 The optic nerve is located in the back of the eye, and transfers visual information from the retina to the vision centers of the brain via electrical impulses.
 Eye pressure typically increases because fluid cannot drain from the tissue around the eye.
 As the pressure builds, it damages the optic nerve.
 Abnormal blood pressure, diabetes, cardiovascular disease and race are all risk factors for glaucoma, according to the National Eye Institute.

 Putting in eye drops can be difficult.
 People blink or miss the eye altogether.
 Getting medication into the eye takes practice and patience.
 Here are a few tips:

 - To practice putting in eye drops, use artificial tears.
 That way if you miss, you aren’t wasting a medication.